tagohd/mono/Items/Legendary Artifacts/THE BLADE OF POWER.md

 What the hell kind of RPG doesn't have a sword?
 Not this one, that's for sure.

 %%
-Sudosays:: I think you've seen this one already.
+sudoMinor:: I think you've seen this one already.
 Added some frontmatter, though.
 #minorChange #unseenByLun
 %%